 You receive a poetry magazine and everything in it is amazing.
 You are inspired.
 You want to give up.
 You receive a poetry magazine and everything in it is rubbish.
 Why don’t they take your stuff?
 They take your stuff.
 You wish you hadn’t sent it to them.
 The poem could have gone somewhere better.
 You write nothing of worth for three months.
 You find old poems and think ‘hey, that’s pretty good’.
 The old poems don’t sound like you.
 You wonder what you sound like now.
 The answer is you sound like your next poem.
 Your next poem is a new departure.
 You doubt your work.
 You feel the editors who accepted your poems got it wrong, that the stuff they took is rubbish.
 You are anthologized but still no one asks you to open Glastonbury.

 You are humble.
 You are boastful.
 You are sombre.
 You write a poem.
+It is wonderful.
 You are heady with delight.
 You feel pride.
+You read it the next day and realize it is awful.
 You are surprised when you read one of your pieces and realise it is really rather good.
 You will be amazed at the kindness of other poets.
 You will have your faith in human nature restored by their support and praise.
 You trip over someone’s ego at a reading.
 Their head blocks out the light.
 The lady in the post office thinks it’s cool that you are a poet.
 Nothing comes through the door.
 Your submissions have disappeared.
 Your e-mail inbox is empty.
 Your book has sold out.
 You buy a new stack.
 You travel a hundred miles to read your poems on a rainy Wednesday night.
 No-one buys your book.
 Someone tells you they loved your poem about the fly.
 You have never written a poem about a fly.
 The poem you sent to ‘Fraying Fringes’ has been gone a year and still no word.
 A friend tells you that ‘Fraying Fringes’ has folded.
 You become focused.
 You become distracted.
 You give up social media.
 You feel isolated.
 You take up social media.
 Euphoria will come and go.
 Despair will come and go.
 Feel and do all this enough times and you will begin to recognise Groundhog Day when it comes around.
 This is the process.
 You might even be able to meet and treat those two imposters ‘success’ and ‘failure’ the same.
 You will put envy aside.
 You will find no-one to blame.
 You will write poems.
 You will be a poet.